irfan-dahir/folderdb/readme.md

 ### Issues
-Please report any (security) issues
+Please create an issue for any bugs/security risks/etc